regiimberti/FreeCodecamp-Challenge/README.md

 # FreeCodecamp-Challenge
 This repository is dedicated to creating the Freecodecamp projects without doing the tutorials.
-Doing it wether using AI or searching it online
+Doing it whether using AI or searching it online